aws-samples/aws-lambda-extensions/java-example-extension/README.md

 - `src/main` - A Java extension.
 - `pom.xml` - A Maven build file.
 - `run.sh` - Shell script that will build the extension, create zip file, publish the lambda layer and update the lambda function with the latest version of this extension
+- `zip.sh` - Shell script that builds the code and packages it extension.zip

 Use the following instructions to setup and deploy the sample extension.